Rhinocort

 Nasal scabs, nasal bleeding, persistent rhinorrhea, and nasal congestion, lacrimation, sore throat, hoarseness, cough, drowsiness, dizziness, nausea or vomiting, stomach pain, loss of sense of taste or smell.
 Nasal and pharyngeal candidiasis, atrophic rhinitis, nasal mucosal ulceration, septal perforation, conjunctivitis, increased intraocular pressure, glaucoma, cataracts, muscle pain, shortness of breath, allergic reactions, tinnitus.

 No effects have been reported with inhaled use.
-Increased potassium excretion may be noted with oral budesonide, and therefore the effects of cardiac glycosides and saluretics may be enhanced.
+Increased potassium excretion may be noted with oral budesonide; therefore, the effects of cardiac glycosides and saluretics may be enhanced.

 Several rules should be observed when administering Rhinocort: